jbc2313/distros_rater/README.md

 ## Built a Linux Distro Tier List.

 - Two pages, A drag n drop style page and a form based list.
+- Website is using no framework just normal TypeScript and Astro pages.